CIR GROWTH 2023

 $200 DONATION

-subsidizes the internal net cost of starting 1 in-person CIR group
+subsidizes the internal net cost of starting one in-person

 $500 DONATION

-goes to a fund offering scholarships for 2 individuals who would like to attend a CIR retreat in the next year but are unable to afford it
+goes to a fund offering scholarships for two individuals who would like to attend a CIR retreat in the next year but are unable to afford it

 $750 DONATION